-Originally I planned to make this dairy-free butternut squash soup part of my upcoming cleanse (more on that soon!) but if you’ve ever tried to cut up a butternut squash, you know it can be a pain in the you know what.
+Originally I planned to make this dairy-free butternut squash soup part of The 7-Day RESET meal plan but if you’ve ever tried to cut up a butternut squash, you know it can be a pain in the you know what.

 Before I get to that though, let’s talk blended soups and cleansing.

 I’ve talked about the benefits of souping here before and it’s worth revisiting.
 Eating blended soups is a great way to cleanse and detox your system.

 Vegetable-based blended soups like this dairy-free butternut squash soup pack a lot of nutrition into a bowl and because they’re blended, a good chunk of the work your digestive system would have to do is already done for you.

 That means less work for your body and more energy that can go toward other areas of maintenance like detoxification and healing.

 Basically anything that lessens the burden on your digestion whether it’s eating less; eating smaller, simpler meals; consuming more of your food in liquid or blended form like juices, smoothies, soups; and eating foods that your body loves (aka more fruits and vegetables) is going to help your body do it’s natural detox thing.

 What I like about soups for a cleanse/detox is they’re easy on digestion and also easy to make sure you’re getting in the right nutrition including healthy fats and protein that your body also needs to complete detoxification.